I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-iksdatatypehandler-ksismediatypeinranges.md

 <p>Returns NOERROR if successful; otherwise, returns an error code.</p>

 ## -remarks
-<p>A client first calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559844">IKsDataTypeHandler::KsSetMediaType</a> method to assign a media type that the client references in subsequent operations on the data type handler.
-The client then calls <b>KsIsMediaTypeInRanges</b> to validate that the media type is within particular data ranges. </p>

-<p>A client first calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559844">IKsDataTypeHandler::KsSetMediaType</a> method to assign a media type that the client references in subsequent operations on the data type handler.
+<p>A client first calls the <a href="stream.iksdatatypehandler_kssetmediatype">IKsDataTypeHandler::KsSetMediaType</a> method to assign a media type that the client references in subsequent operations on the data type handler.
 The client then calls <b>KsIsMediaTypeInRanges</b> to validate that the media type is within particular data ranges. </p>

 ## -requirements
 <table>